 GERD (gastroesophageal reflux disease)

-Your healthcare provider may have other reasons to recommend a barium swallow.
+Your healthcare provider may have other reasons to advise a barium swallow.
 Talk with your healthcare provider about the reason for your test.

 You may want to ask your healthcare provider about the amount of radiation used during the test.
 Also ask about the risks as they apply to you.